Key Contacts

 Definitions

-Criterion-Referenced Grading: With criterion-referenced grading, students receive grades based on the quality of their work in relation to the criteria defined by the instructor and by the rubrics or models specifying the qualities of each grade.
-Students’ achievements are measured by this mastery of concepts and skills.
-Each instructor may choose their own percent equivalencies for letter grades.
+Criterion-Referenced Grading: With criterion-referenced grading, students receive letter grades based on the quality of their work in relation to the criteria defined by the instructor against an absolute scale that is provided for each assignment or the course.

 Procedure